-On that Sunday morning a Civil Guard patrol was sent from the station in Mondragon (Guipúzcoa) to the sanctuary of Our Lady of Aránzazu to remove a Basque flag, which at the time was banned.
-The civil guards inspected the area, fearing that the flag might be wired up to some explosives, but it was only joined to a bag with sand in it, and so they removed the flag and headed back towards the station in Mondragon.
+A Civil Guard patrol was sent from the station in Mondragon (Guipúzcoa) to the sanctuary of Our Lady of Aránzazu to remove a Basque flag (which was illegal at the time).
+The civil guards inspected the area, fearing that the flag might be wired up to some explosives.
+Finding that it was only attached to a bag of sand, they removed the flag and headed back towards the station in Mondragon.

 The real booby trap, however, had been planted a short distance away.
 Just one kilometre from the sanctuary, on an embankment on the right-hand side of the road, ETA had hidden a powerful bomb, marked with a red signal so that it could be detonated remotely just as the Civil Guard Land Rover was passing.